dlaguardia/DL_PDP_attempt_2/README.md

 ## Analysis: Articles
 ### Further Exploratory Analysis

 To examine what might be going on here more clearly, I created a visualization that displays just the scatterplots for pairs in which one variable is article count.
+Obviously, this is more legible, and allows us to see each point more clearly.

 ![articles plots](https://github.com/dlaguardia/MATH_144_PDP_DL/blob/main/articles_only_scatterplots.png)
 ### Re-Analyzing Correlation